elcano/JetHawk/README.md

 1. Connect the Jetson Nano and Pixhawk:
   1. Use the USB cable to connect the Jetson Nano to the Pixhawk.
   2. By default, the listening port is set to TTYACM0.
+  3. Connect cable from Pixhawk GPS port to GNSS device.
+  4. Connect cable from Pixhawk I2C port to GNSS device.
 2. Navigate to the repository:
   1. `cd path/to/your/desired/directory`
 3. Execute the Script: `python Car_works_5_29_24.py`